MStarmans91/WORC/WORC/doc/autogen/config/WORC.config_SelectFeatGroup_description.rst

 patient_features        If True, use patient features in model.
 semantic_features       If True, use semantic features in model.
 coliage_features        If True, use coliage features in model.
-log_features            If True, use log features in model.
 vessel_features         If True, use vessel features in model.
 phase_features          If True, use phase features in model.
 fractal_features        If True, use fractal features in model.
 location_features       If True, use location features in model.
 rgrd_features           If True, use rgrd features in model.
+toolbox                 WIP
+original_features       WIP
 wavelet_features        If True, use wavelet features in model.
+log_features            If True, use log features in model.
 ======================= =======================================================